-Rashid Khan wary of ‘panic’ attack before India Test
+India vs Afghanistan: I might end up being wicketless in India Test, says Rashid Khan

 The historic Test against the world No.1 side, which would be without talismanic skipper Virat Kohli, starts June 14 in Bengaluru.

-“Being a Test cricketer is not a lot different to playing ODIs and T20s,” the 19-year-old Rashid, the world’s No.1 T20 bowler, told PTI in an interview here.
+“Being a Test cricketer is not a lot different to playing ODIs and T20s,” the 19-year-old Rashid, the world’s No.1 T20 bowler, told PTI in an interview in Dehradun.

 And since he doesn’t see much of difference, Rashid said he won’t be tweaking his style of bowling at all.